 The full findings from the consultation, as well as further background information which was published during the consultation, can be found at the bottom of this page.

 The proposal was formally approved by both former trust boards (May 2018), the Joint Committee of the North Mersey Commissioners (November 2018) and the Joint Health Scrutiny Committee for Cheshire & Merseyside (March 2019).

 Following months of preparation to ensure the transition to the new models of care were as safe as possible for patients and staff, the changes to orthopaedics went ahead in November 2019.

-At the same time as delivering the changes outlined above, the trust has identified an opportunity to align and streamline outpatient booking processes across trauma and orthopaedic services.
+At the same time as delivering the changes outlined above, the trust also identified an opportunity to align and streamline outpatient booking processes across trauma and orthopaedic services.
 This new way of scheduling appointments will be based on a six-week cycle, which will allow clinical rotas to inform how appointments are booked.
-This will make the most of the appointments available, reduce cancellations and offer flexible appointment options to patients.
-To support these changes, staff rotas will have to change and unfortunately this might have a short term impact on some patients who already have booked appointments.
-The Trust will be writing to those affected to advise them of the changes.
+The Trust wrote to those affected to advise them of the changes.